About Integrity at Western

 Cheating, for one, lacks integrity.
 We use the word cheating, defined by Merriam Webster Dictionary as “to deprive of something valuable by the use of deceit or fraud,” because when a person cheats, someone else is deprived of their right to fairness in academic endeavors.
 Violating the terms of assignments, representing someone else's work as her or his own, or copying material from an external source (such as the internet) without giving credit to that source are instances of cheating.

-Integrity is not limited to plagiarism or looking at someone else’s answers during an exam.
+Integrity is not limited to plagiarism, using artificial intelligence (AI) platforms, or looking at someone else’s answers during an exam.
 It is needed by everyone at Western: in the classroom, on field trips, in the community, at play, and in our daily interactions with one another.
 We encourage the Western community to make integrity a part of a wider discussion on the kind of community we want to be rather than as simply focusing on how to avoid cheating.

 Active Minds Changing Lives